CMSKStarMuMu/TMVA-reweighting-test/README.md

 compile with make

 Data and MC files point to the the soft links in eos (you can change to your needs).
-In this example the files for different "parity" are the same and arity selections are defined in the program.
+In this example the files for different "parity" are the same and parity selections are defined in the program.

 Be aware that TMVA Multithread is active and the requested #treads is 40!